mshen/w205-project3-shared/00_financial_api_app/Project_3_README.md

 ## 5. We open 3 new terminals to submit spark jobs; each of the following jobs will run on a separate terminal.
 #### a.
 Terminal 1: `stock_call_spark_job.py`
-In the first terminal, we run this spark job to log stock calls:
+In the first terminal, we run this spark job to create dataframs from the kafka topic stock calls:
 ```
 docker-compose exec spark spark-submit /w205/w205-project3-shared/00_financial_api_app/stock_call_spark_job.py
 ```